DipanjanKuila/Sentiment-Analysis/README.md

 - [Dependencies](#dependencies)

 ## Notebook Structure

-The notebook is structured as follows:
+### Introduction
+An overview of the problem and the main objectives of the project.

+### Data Loading and Preprocessing
--Data Loading and Preprocessing: Steps to load and preprocess the dataset.
+Detailed steps to load the dataset and preprocess it for analysis.

--Text Cleaning: Removing unwanted characters, converting text to lowercase, and stemming.
+### Text Cleaning
+- Removing unwanted characters
+- Converting text to lowercase
+- Applying stemming techniques

--Feature Extraction (Bag of Words): Converting text data into numerical features.
+### Feature Extraction (Bag of Words)
+Converting textual data into numerical features using the Bag of Words model.

+### Dataset Splitting
--Dataset Splitting: Dividing the dataset into training and testing sets.
+Dividing the dataset into training and testing sets to evaluate the model.

+### Model Training
+Training different machine learning models:
+- Naive Bayes
--Model Training: Training Naive Bayes and Kernel SVM models.
+- Kernel SVM

--Model Evaluation: Evaluating model performance using confusion matrix and accuracy score.
+### Model Evaluation
+Assessing the model performance using:
+- Confusion matrix
+- Accuracy score

+### Conclusion
--Conclusion: Summary of findings and comparison of model performance.
+A summary of the findings and a comparison of the performance of the models.

 ## Dependencies
 The notebook requires the following Python libraries: